Skip to content

 Data transformation

-• You've fetched some data, how do you change it?
-There's a new method that puts all symbols into one single DataFrame and passes this DataFrame to a UDF for transformation.
+• After fetching data, how do you change it?
+There is a new method that puts all symbols into a single DataFrame and passes it to a UDF for transformation.

 Remove weekends